antaresdocumentation/antares-nodejs/README.md

     return: antares device ID (i.e. `cnt-44637281`)

 * `send(data, projectName, deviceName)`
     Send data to your Antares project.
-This can be a python dictionary or string.
+This can be a JavaScript object or other datatype (string/number).
     return: POST response data from Antares

 * `sendById(data, device-id)`